How to connect to Azure SQL

 AnywhereNow Agents using the WebAgent can see historic dialogues with a customer if they call from same number (or send email from the same address) in the Universal Timeline shown in the WebAgent while they are connected to the customer.
 The Universal Timeline service will only read from the database and relay information to the agent through an AnywhereNow DialogueCloud UCC.

-Call Classification and ScreenRecordings
+Call Classification (and ScreenRecordings)

 AnywhereNow Agents using the WebAgent can add a Classification during, or after, a dialogue with a customer tagging the conversation with a predefined value from a dropdown list, to mark the topic or type of conversation.
 This will be appended to the CDR record of that specific conversation, even after the dialogue with customer has ended.
 The CallProperty Service will write/append this Classification to an existing record in the CDR database.

-Similarly when using Snapper to enable Screen Recording and the ScreenRecodings are copied to a SharePoint library, the CallProperty Service will write/append the ScreenRecording filename and location to an existing record in the CDR database.
+Similarly when using Snapper to enable Screen Recording and if the ScreenRecordings are copied to a SharePoint library, the CallProperty Service will write/append the ScreenRecording filename and location to an existing record in the CDR database.

-AnywhereNow Agents using WebAgent for text based dialogues with customers (like e-mails, WebChats, WhatsApps, or various others) will get these messages through a database specifically for the AnywhereNow Dialogue Manager.
+AnywhereNow Agents using WebAgent for text based dialogues with customers (like e-mails, WebChats, WhatsApps, or various others) will get these messages through a transactional database specifically for the AnywhereNow Dialogue Manager.

-One of various Dialogue Providers (coming from an external Dialogue Partner source) connected to AnywhereNow Dialogue Manager will relay each message to an Agent and each message back to a customer, stored in the Dialogue Manager database.
+One of various Dialogue Providers (coming from an external Dialogue Partner) connected to AnywhereNow Dialogue Manager will relay each message to an Agent and each message back to a customer, stored in the Dialogue Manager database.
 All message routing to and from agents is consecutively managed by an AnywhereNow Dialogue Cloud UCC to the Agents WebAgent interface.

 Prerequistes